BeyYT/BeyYT/README.md

 ### My Projects:
 I have a few projects that I've worked on over the years:
 - **🚀 Galaxy Protectors (2019 - 2022)**
-- - Space Shooting Game, My First Genuine Project that I was interested in.
+- - Space Shooting Game, the first Genuine Project that I was interested in.
 - **⬜ Color Touch (2020 - 2020)**
 - - A Match The Color-like game, I haven't updated it in a while.
 - **📊 AstroUp, AstroBP, and AstroBot (2021 - ?)**